Epistemic Neural Networks: ImageNet

-\textbf{Figure~\ref{fig:imagenet_overall_repeat} presents a key result of this paper: relative to large ensembles, epinets greatly improve joint predictions at orders of magnitude lower computational cost.} Just as in the experiments of Section~\ref{sec:supervised_testbed}, we assess joint predictions over inputs selected by a dyadic sampling heuristic, which we review in Appendix~\ref{app:dyadic}.
-The figure plots performance of three agents with respect to three notions of loss as a function of model size in the spirit of \cite{kaplan2020scaling}.
-For these agents, the qualitative results are unchanged for alternative measures of computational cost such as FLOPs (Appendix \ref{app:image_agents}).
+\textbf{Figure~\ref{fig:imagenet_overall} presents our key result of this paper: relative to large ensembles, epinets greatly improve joint predictions at orders of magnitude lower compute cost.} The figure plots performance of three agents with respect to three notions of loss as a function of model size in the spirit of \cite{kaplan2020scaling}.
 The first two plots assess marginal prediction performance in terms of classification error and log-loss.
 Performance of the ResNet scales similarly whether or not supplemented with the epinet.
 Performance of the ensemble does not scale as well as that of the ResNet.
 The third plot pertains to performance of joint predictions and exhibits dramatic benefits afforded by the epinet.
 While joint log-loss incurred by the ensemble agent improves with model size more so than the ResNet, the epinet agent outperforms both alternatives by an enormous margin.